top of page

 Jul 13 min read

-Charities, fundraising emails, and the Data (Use and Access) Act 2025: What you need to know
+Charities, fundraising emails, and the Data (Use and Access) Act 2025: what you need to know

 The Data (Use and Access) Act 2025 (DUAA 2025) (1) has officially passed and with it comes a shift in how charities can communicate with their supporters.
 One of the most talked about changes?
 Charities can now send certain marketing emails without needing explicit consent from individuals.
 But before you hit “send,” let’s unpack what is actually allowed.